Our Society Heritage

 5285 Port Royal Road

-The History Committee has endeavored to provide the membership and interested readers of this document with an update to Dr. J. Newell Stannard's original "Our Heritage" he prepared shortly after the HPS turned forty years old in 1996.
+The History Committee has endeavored to provide the membership and interested readers of this document with an update to Dr. J. Newell Stannard's original "Our Heritage," which he prepared shortly after the HPS turned 40 years old in 1996.
 It is apparent that the HPS archives located at the University of Tennessee are small in relation to many of the other sources and collections of archival information described herein.
-While storage space is limited, the History Committee is committed to adding to the archives - especially to fill in gaps identified earlier in this document.
+While storage space is limited, the History Committee is committed to adding to the archives—especially to fill in gaps identified earlier in this document.
 We are also committed to increased electronic scanning and digitization to improve preservation and accessibility of archival materials.

 Each of the collections identified in this document involves widely different institutions and purposes.
 Some are organized and prepared for easy public access; other collections require considerable logistical arrangements.
 The ability and interest that each collection has in acquiring new materials is also variable.
 In most cases, any serious research effort or donations of a major collection will require arranging for a visit to the site.
 The History Committee welcomes feedback on the content of this document and improvements that can be made to assist the membership.